Shadow RAM (Acorn): BBC Master Implementation

-Further Refinements

-Subsequent products augmented the shadow RAM with additional RAM that could be used for other purposes.
-For instance, the Aries-B32 product permitted shadow/sideways RAM combinations of 20 KB/12 KB and 16KB/16KB, or the use of the 32 KB RAM as two sideways RAM banks.
-The Slogger Master RAM Board offered a 32K RAM solution for the Acorn Electron alongside a "turbo mode" enhancement.

 Patent Dispute

 A dispute arose between the designers of the Aries-B20 shadow RAM board (Aries Computers Limited) and two other companies offering similar products, Raven Micro Products and Watford Electronics, over the alleged infringement of patent GB2137382A describing techniques employed in the design of the Aries-B20 board.
 The products involved were the Raven Micro Products (Raven-20) and Watford Electronics (32K RAM Expansion Board).
 Ultimately, in 1986, Watford Electronics acquired Aries Computers in a "five figure deal" including the patents involved, with Watford subsequently selling Aries' products alongside the company's own.